MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P6-Defining-the-Note-Model/content.md

 Now that we have finished building our app's interface, let's focus on building the logic.
 In this tutorial we will define a *data model* and demonstrate how to use it in our app.

-## The Note Data Model
+# Introduction to Data Models

-Oftentimes when programming, we will need a way to represent an object that can be found in the real world - like a person or city or animal - we can represent these things in our programs by defining a data model.
-In the real world these objects have different characteristics (a person has a name, birthdate, and height) and valid actions (a person can walk, run, and jump).
-In our programs, we can represent a real world object as a class.
-The characteristics of the real world object correspond to the properties of the class and the valid actions of the real world object correspond to the methods of the class.
+Oftentimes when programming, we will need a way to represent an object that can be found in the physical world - like a person, city, or animal - we can represent these things in our programs by defining data models.
+In the physical world, these objects have different characteristics (a person has a name, birthdate, and height) and actions (a person can walk, run, and jump).
+In our programs, we can represent a physical world object as a class.
+The characteristics of the physical world object correspond to the properties of the class and the actions of the physical world object correspond to the methods of the class.
+For instance, if we wanted to define a data model for a person, we could do something like this:

+    class Person {

+      // properties (characteristics)
+      var name = ""
+      let birthdate = NSDate()
+      var height = 0

+      // methods (actions)
+      func walk() {
+        ...
+      }

+      func run() {
+        ...
+      }

+      func jump() {
+        ...
+      }

+    }

+# Adding New Files to Our Project

-In **Make School Notes**, we need to create a data model that represents a note, thus we need to create a custom Note class.
+Before we define our note data model, we need to first create a `Note.swift` file.

-What properties should we include in our custom Note class?

-> [answer]
-Because our List Notes View Controller displays the title and modification time of our notes and the Display Note View Controller displays a note's title and content, our note data model will need to have *title*, *content*, and *modification time* properties.

-Let's create our Note data model now.

-## Adding New Files to Our Project

 In the Project navigator notice that there is an empty folder called *Models*.
 This folder was included in the starter project and will store all of our data models.
-(In **Make School Notes** we only have one data model, but in larger projects you could have many.)
+(In Make School Notes we only have one data model, but in larger projects you could have many.)

 We can add new source code files to our project as follows: